 When a single embryo transfer is specifically required, typically for anyone who has a history of multiple pregnancy or a uterine issue, blastocyst transfer may be a particularly useful option.

-We know that at least 50% (or higher in women over 40) of embryos are not viable, and many of these embryos stop developing before the blastocyst stage.
-A large proportion may have an incorrect number of chromosomes and it is believed that those embryos that failed to develop to the blastocyst would not, in any event, have established a pregnancy.
+We know that at least 50% (or higher in women over 40) of embryos are not viable, and many of these embryos stop developing before day 5 or 6.
+A large proportion may have an incorrect number of chromosomes and it is believed that those embryos which failed to develop to day 5 or 6 would not, in any event, have established a pregnancy.
 Where there are large numbers of good quality embryos available at the blastocyst stage these can be frozen.
 We have seen excellent post thaw survival and pregnancy rates with frozen blastocysts.

-Research has shown that conditions in the womb may be more optimal for a blastocyst than a day 2/3 embryo as there are slightly differing conditions in the fallopian tube and the womb on day 2/3.
+Research has shown that conditions in the womb may be more optimal for a blastocyst than a day 2/3 embryo as there are slightly differing conditions in the fallopian tube and the womb.

 Data suggests that blastocyst transfer can increase the chances of a live birth.
-Please bear in mind that every patient is an individual and must be considered independently.
+Please bear in mind that every one is an individual and your consultant or embryologist will advise on which approach is best for you.